 To encourage small businesses to the community, three eco-friendly units have been built.
-Located in Harris’ main village, Tarbert, the units were available for a new or growing business to take on at a rent of under £3,000 a year.
+Located in Harris’ main village, Tarbert, the units were available for a new or growing business at an affordable rent.
 The key selection criteria for tenants is whether they can create new employment opportunities.

 The units are powered using solar electricity and qualify for business rates relief, so you can take on the 66 metre squared space with few overheads.